EpicGames/PixelStreamingInfrastructure/Frontend/README.md

 ## Developing

-Changes to the library occur in the /library directory and require you to have NodeJS installed as part of your development environment.
+Changes to the library occur in the /library/PixelStreaming directory and require you to have NodeJS installed as part of your development environment.
 Once you have NodeJS installed,

+- `cd library/PixelStreaming`
+- `npm install`
+- `npm run build`

+The default user interface is provided in /library/UserInterface directory.
+You can either use it or provide your own user interface.
+To build the default UI, run
-- `cd library`
+- `cd library/UserInterface`
 - `npm install`
 - `npm run build`